Bob Skinner: Pittsburgh Pirates

-In mid-April 1959, he was injured trying to catch a Hank Aaron line drive, and it took him a few weeks to recover.
+In mid-April 1959, Skinner was injured trying to catch a Hank Aaron line drive, and it took him a few weeks to recover.
 Despite the slow beginning to the season, Skinner again started 141 games in left field, and hit .280, with 13 home runs, 61 RBIs and 78 runs.
 The Pirates finished the season 78–76, in fourth place.

 In 1960, the Pirates won the World Series in seven games over the New York Yankees, and Skinner became an All-Star for the second season in his career.
 He started 140 games in left field, and hit .273 with 15 home runs, 83 RBIs, 83 runs and 11 stolen bases.
 Skinner started the July 11 All-Star Game in left field, batting second between Mays and future Hall of Fame third baseman Eddie Mathews.
 He was 1-for-4 with a run, RBI and a stolen base.
 He also started the July 13 All-Star Game, again batting second; this time between Mays and Aaron.
 He was 1-for-3 in the game.

 Skinner was 1-for-3 in Game 1 of the 1960 World Series, batting third in the lineup.
 He had a single, RBI, stolen base, and run scored in the first inning of the Pirates 6–4 victory.
 In the second inning he caught a short fly ball and threw to second base for a double play against Yogi Berra.
 He was also hit by a Ryne Duren pitch in the game.
 Skinner jammed his thumb during the game sliding into third base, however, and did not play again until Game 7; being replaced in left field by Gino Cimoli for Games 2 through 6.
-He was 0-for-2 in Game 7, with a base on balls, run scored and a sacrifice bunt, in the Pirates 10–9 series winning victory.
+He was 0-for-2 in the legendary Game 7, with a base on balls, run scored, and a key sacrifice bunt in the eighth inning, in the Pirates 10–9 series winning victory, memorably won on Bill Mazeroski’s walk-off home run.